momentohq/public-dev-docs/docs/topics/develop/api-reference/auth.md

 </details>

 <details>
-<summary>Do these tokens control access to the Momento control plane APIs?</summary>
+<summary>Do these keys control access to the Momento control plane APIs?</summary>

-Access tokens generated with the [GenerateAuthToken](#generateauthtoken-api) API only control access to the Momento data plane APIs.
-A token for access to Momento's control plane APIs must be generated using the [Momento console](https://console.gomomento.com/).
+API keys generated with the [GenerateApiKey](#generateauthtoken-api) API only control access to the Momento data plane APIs.
+A key for access to Momento's control plane APIs must be generated using the [Momento console](https://console.gomomento.com/).

 </details>